peschue/ai4eu-sudoku/README.md

 This section shows how to run each component and test it.
 The next section describes how to run the whole pipeline using an orchestrator.

+## Running and Testing without docker

+The whole pipeline can run without docker.
+But you need to install all required packages.

+* See Section Prerequisites, `conda` might be your friend.
+* See Section Starting and Testing.
+* Each component has a `run-<component>.sh` script that needs to be run in the respective directory.
+* Components must be started before the orchestrator is started, but the order of components does not matter.
+* You will end up with 4 terminals (3 components + orchestrator).

+Then, in a new browser window open http://localhost:8000/ and click on the Sudoku Grid and observe the messages in the top window.

 ## Individual start of each docker container and testing

 * GUI